MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Users who are typically unaffected

-Users who have flash their device, or unboxed their device, and started using it since [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1).
+Users who have flashed their device, or unboxed their device, and started using it since [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1).

 #### Workaround